Design process

 Here are a few points to consider when making that decision:

-• First of all, remember that the issue arises only if you're dealing with (possibly tagged) non-polymorphic record types.
+- First of all, remember that the issue arises only if you're dealing with (possibly tagged) non-polymorphic record types.
 If the attibutes in question are best modeled as a union type, then there isn't really much of a choice.

-• Is the type you're considering an "interesting" one, that is, one that comes with its own logic?
-Point does, to some extent.
-Or is it a "boring" one, like Name, that groups together several somehow related pieces of information, but has no intrinsic behaviour?
+, that groups together several somehow related pieces of information, but has no intrinsic behaviour?
 In the former case, defining a complex type may well be a good idea.
 Otherwise, it's almost always a terrible one.
-If it's just plain data, relations are superior to records in every possible way.
+If it's just plain data, relations are superior to records in every possible way. - Once you group together several attributes you loose the ability to perform fast searches on any one of them.
+In the case of

-• You also loose the ability to imperatively update the attributes in question individually.
-Once first_name and last_name are merged, only the whole name attribute can be the target of an imperative assignment, not its individual fields.
+attribute can be the target of an imperative assignment, not its individual fields.

 That's not an exhaustive list, but it should be enough to make an informed decision in the vast majority of cases.